xAbhidhar/Text-Clustering-Using-Bisecting-K-Means/Readme.md

 ## Input data format
 The training data is in the form of Compressed Sparse Row matrix.
 Sparse matrices can be used in arithmetic operations.
-The operations supported by them are as follows:
+The operations supported by them are as addition, subtraction, multiplication, division, matrix power.
-  - addition
-  - subtraction
-  - multiplication
-  - division
-  - matrix power

 Some of the advantages of the CSR format are :
   - efficient arithmetic operations CSR + CSR, CSR * CSR, etc.